-Note, however, that dimethylglycine is not used as a supplement in nutritional balancing, as it is very yin in Chinese medical terms, which is harmful for a nutritional balancing program.
+Note, however, that dimethylglycine is not used as a supplement in development, as it is very yin in Chinese medical terms, which is harmful for a development program.
 Also, it is not as good as TMG, which has all the benefits of DMG, and more.

 Glycine, in larger doses of up to 3000 mg daily, has been found helpful for sleep and alertness.
-I do not use such large doses, but it could be tried if nothing else works.
 Perhaps this is why TMG helps some people rest.

 TMG is useful for the body as a methyl donor.
 In addition, it has other uses when broken down into DMG and glycine, or transformed into SAMe or other compounds such as methionine.
 Let us discuss a few of these.

 A powerful and safe methyl donor.
 TMG easily donates three methyl groups to the body.
 Methyl groups (CH3) are required in millions of biochemical reactions in human and animal bodies.
 Here are just a few of the best studied examples:

 1. Lowering homocysteine.
 Homocysteine is an amino acid that, in excess, is irritating to the arteries and is strongly associated with inflammation and hardening of the arteries.
 In fact, the level of homocysteine correlates much better with heart disease than the level of cholesterol.

-#2.
-Helping with liver detoxification.
+2. Helping with liver detoxification.
 Methyl groups are absolutely essential for the Phase 2, P450 liver detoxification pathway.
 Within this critical biochemical sequence of events, fat-soluble or otherwise poorly soluble toxins that are difficult for the liver to remove are joined to a methyl group, and this helps prepare them for removal from the body.
-This is an amazing and vital ability that in most people does not work well enough in our very toxic world.
+This is an amazing and vital chemical detoxification ability.
+In MOST people, it does not work well due living in a very toxic world.

-#3.
-Alleviating depression.
+3. Alleviating depression.
 TMG increases the body’s natural production of SAMe or S-adenosyl methionine.
-This chemical can help reduce depression in some cases, and is an expensive supplement if one wishes to take it.
-So it is far better to just take TMG.
+This chemical can help reduce depression, in some cases.
+SAMe is an expensive supplement, and a more yin supplement, which is not good.
+It appears to be far better to just take TMG.

-#4.
-Reducing the chances of diabetes.
+4. Reducing the chances of diabetes.
 Methyl groups are involved in insulin release and insulin activity.
-When the body does not have enough active methyl groups, diabetes is far more likely to arise.
+When the body does not have enough active methyl groups, diabetes is much more likely to arise.

-#5.
-Avoiding genetic problems.
+5. Avoiding genetic problems.
 Methyl groups are needed for protein synthesis, also called biosynthesis.
-This is the copying of our genetic code from the DNA to RNA, and then from there the formation of every chemical in our bodies.
-It is also called genetic transcription.
+This is the copying of our genetic code from the DNA to RNA, and then from there the synthesis or formation of every chemical in our bodies.
+The copying of the DNA is also called genetic transcription.

 Without enough TMG, biosynthesis can slow down, telomeres can shorten, and genetic errors, also called transcription errors, multiply, and health is definitely worse.